JiarongGu/redux-sink/examples/injections.md

 ### Inject SinkFactory

-there is a chance that injecting class will not work due to [decorators dont work when there circular references](https://github.com/Microsoft/TypeScript/issues/4521), there is work arounds, but not simplied to be solve because `redux-sink` does not use `reflect-metadata`, and `redux-sink` provide object injection.
+there is a chance that injecting class will not work due to [decorators don't work when there circular references](https://github.com/Microsoft/TypeScript/issues/4521), there are workarounds, but not simplified to be solved because `redux-sink` does not use `reflect-metadata`, and `redux-sink` provide object injection.

 ```javascript
 import { sink, state, SinkFactory } from 'redux-sink';